What’s the best place for esports investors to put their money? The largest stocks by market cap could be a starting point.

 Electronic Arts is one of the world’s leading esports companies.
 Its video game offerings cover many genres, from sports to action/adventure to role playing to family games.
-Among others, the California-headquartered company owns key major titles such as the The Sims, Madden NFL, FIFA, Battlefield, Need for Speed, Dragon Age and Plants vs. Zombies.
+Among others, the company owns key major titles such as the The Sims, Madden NFL, FIFA, Battlefield, Need for Speed, Dragon Age and Plants vs. Zombies.

-The company is also known for its competitive gaming series, which focuses on its signature FIFA and Madden NFL games.
+The California-headquartered company is also known for its competitive gaming series, which focuses on its signature FIFA and Madden NFL games.
 For FIFA players, the ultimate goal is make it to the company’s FIFA eWorld Cup, where the top 64 players are invited to compete.

 The company’s products are designed for console systems, handheld gaming systems, personal computers, smartphones and tablets.
 Take-Two’s offerings are available globally through physical retail stores, digital download, online platforms and cloud streaming services.

 Together with the National Basketball Association (NBA), Take-Two Interactive co-founded the NBA 2K League, a professional esports league that launched in 2018.
-The league features 23 six plyer teams that compete in five-on-five play in a mix of regular season games, tournaments and playoffs.
+The league features 23 six player teams that compete in five-on-five play in a mix of regular season games, tournaments and playoffs.